 RESEARCH

-The final aim is to obtain a profound understanding of the relationship between molecular structure, morphology, and function in a biologically relevant environment.
+The final aim is to obtain a profound understanding of the relationship between molecular structure, morphology, and function in biologically relevant environments.

-Nowadays, our principal research is directed towards understanding the mechanism of peptide/protein self-assembly and its roles on the delicate balance between health and disease in gluten-related disorders.
+Nowadays, our principal research is directed towards understanding the mechanism of peptide/protein self-assembly and its roles on the delicate balance between health and disease in gluten-related disorder, like celiac disease, non-celiac gluten/wheat sensibility or gluten ataxia.
 From our investigations, it is clear that gluten peptides are not only pathogenic for celiac patients.
 They possess interesting molecular and supramolecular features that could be used to disclose the mechanism of cellular uptake and be translated into other pathologies like aggregopathies and even cancer.
 This translational research is complemented with other more basic projects in the area of protein/peptide-protein interaction, and functional molecules like photoswitchable biosystems.

 Gluten related-disorders and Protein-Protein Interaction